 - Risks associated with a private offering

 Every investment “fund” is a new commercial enterprise, and the investor is a member.
-An affiliate of EB5 Capital serves as the General Partner and manages the everyday affairs of the limited partnership.
+An affiliate of EB5 Capital serves as the General Partner or Manager and manages the everyday affairs of the LP or LLC.